Vindair/CP317-W2018-G3/documents/Subby-Analysis.md

 The Sublet Search UI will display whether a Sublet listing has been "Favorited", and will access the Favorites Manager.

+### 2.1.5.
+Report

+The Report package contains the following:
+* **Entity:** Report
+* **Controls:**
+    * Report Creator: Create and persist Reports to the database.
+    * Report Retriever: Retrieve single records of a Report for display.
+    * Report Lister: Retrieve all of a User's Reports to display the related Sublet listings.

+The Reports UI's will be available to both regular and Admin users, so records will need to be persisted and retrieved regardless of authorization.

 ## 2.2.
 Control Objects